Trump deepens G7 divide with call to readmit Russia - Journal du Cameroun

-President Donald Trump drove the wedge splitting Washington from its Western allies even deeper on Friday with a shock call for Russia to be readmitted to the G7 club of nations.
+President Donald Trump drove the wedge splitting Washington from its Western allies even deeper on Friday with a spontaneous call for Russia to be readmitted to the G7 club.

-As the heads of the top industrialized democracies embarked on the two-day G7 summit in rural Quebec, European leaders warned that Trump’s stance on trade, the climate, Iran and — now — Russia sets him apart.
+As the heads of the top industrialized democracies embarked on a two-day G7 summit in rural Quebec, European leaders warned that Trump’s stance on trade, climate, Iran and — now — Russia was setting him apart.

 Already angered by Trump’s imposition of tariffs on steel and aluminum — and planning to respond with measures of their own that could spiral into a trade war — the allies now fear a rift in the united western front against Russian aggression.